jongio/memealyzer/README.md

    ```

    If you do not see those lines, that means that you started the log streaming after the first request.
 Since tokens are now obtained at the app level, you'll only see those Identity related messages once per app start, not once per request.

+### View the Logs in App Insights

+1. Go to App Insights in the Portal, click Logs, and then click the Trace query.
+You will see the Azure Identity logs.
+Be patient as it could take a few minutes from when the API was hit to when the trace appears.